Steam has become more popular as the price difference between steam washers and regular front load washers has diminished over the last few years.

-LG introduced the first steam washer to the consumer market in 1997 after two years of development.
-They claimed of an increased washing performance of 21% and decreased use of water and energy.
-They claimed the steam powers out the tough stains.
-All the other major brands followed suit shortly thereafter with their own models.
+After two years of development, LG introduced the first steam washer to the consumer market in 1997.
+They claimed an increase in washing performance of 21% and a decreased use of water and energy.
+LG said the steam powers out the tough stains.
+All the other major brands followed suit shortly after with their own models.

 Science of Steam Washers

 So, there’s the history, now where’s the science behind it?
 When you wash your heavily soiled clothes you’re supposed to use the hot water setting, which is usually 130 degrees.

 But what if that’s not hot enough to lift the stain?
 That’s the first benefit of steam.

 These machines have a steam generator which heats the water to 212 degrees and releases the steam into the washer drum.
 The steam then penetrates the fibers and helps the detergent break down the tougher stains.
 (Parents, think about grass stains).

 There are other added benefits of the steam function as well, such as sanitation and reducing allergens.
 As a person that suffers from allergies, this caught my eye immediately.

 Sanitation occurs when water temperature reaches 171 degrees, which a normal washer doesn’t achieve.
 I have 3 nieces and nephews under the age of 2.
 From this, I’ve learned, to my dismay, that diapers are not leak proof.
 When the clothes go into the wash with a steam cycle, the clothes will be sanitized and clean.